What’s your background?

 The challenges of making designs happen.
 When I get presented a model box from a designer or even a simple sketch/idea, I relish making it happen.
 Keeping as loyal as we can to the design (taking into account logistics, budget and health and safety constraints, amongst other things) and pushing for the highest of standards from everyone.
 There is nothing more satisfactory than looking at a show/project and saying at the end of the day 'it looks like the model'.
 I just love it.

 What's your favourite thing about Central Saint Martins?

-What would your advice to new students be?
+What advice would you give to new students?